valentine-alia/valentine-alia.github.io/_pages/index.md

 I'm a first year Ph.D. student at the [Cornell Center for Applied Mathematics](https://www.cam.cornell.edu/cam).

-I'm interested in a wide range of problems in Applied Mathematics, my main areas of interest are dynamical systems, numerical analysis, mathematical ecology, and collective behavior.
+I'm interested in a wide range of problems in Applied Mathematics, my main areas of interest are statistical physics, dynamical systems, mathematical ecology, collective behavior, and information theory.

 Additionally, Physics, Math, and Computaion education is important to me.
 I spent most of my undergraduate career at Michigan State University working for MSU's [Physics Education Research Lab](https://perl.natsci.msu.edu/).